mas-bandwidth/gafferongames/content/post/tessellating_the_go_stone.md

 In this article we want to draw the go stone using <a href="http://www.opengl.org">OpenGL</a>.

 Unfortunately we can't just tell the graphics card, "Hey!
-Please draw the intersection of two spheres with radius r and d apart with a bevel torus r<sub>1</sub> and r<sub>2</sub>!".
-Modern 3D graphics cards work by drawing triangles, so we have to take our mathematical definition of the go stone and turn it into a set of triangles that the graphics card can render.
+Please draw the intersection of two spheres with radius r and d apart with a bevel torus r<sub>1</sub> and r<sub>2</sub>!", because modern 3D graphics cards work by drawing triangles.
+We have to take our mathematical definition of the go stone and turn it into a set of triangles that the graphics card can render.

 This is called tessellation and there are several different ways to do it.